dropseed/django-importmap/README.md

 </html>
 ```

-When it renders you should be something like this:
+When it renders you should get something like this:

 ```html
 <!DOCTYPE html>